 A non-ambulatory animal should have access to clean water and feed.
-Water should be provided multiple times and brought directly to the non-ambulatory animal throughout the day and night in order to maintain hydration, especially when water in buckets may be knocked over.
+Water should be provided multiple times and brought directly to the nonambulatory animal throughout the day and night in order to maintain hydration, especially when water in buckets may be knocked over.
 The diet of a non-ambulatory animal may need to be adjusted from its healthy counterparts based on its feed intake abilities and special considerations for its illness or injury.
 Consult with a veterinarian or nutritionist to determine a proper feed ration.
 The recovery of a non-ambulatory animal is enhanced through appropriate nutrition.

-Facility Considerations for Weak, Sick or Injured Animals
+Sick or Injured Animals